Distance vs Driving vs Flight Time comparison

 Should I use distance or time when planning a road trip?

-Always use time, not distance.
-Distance doesn't account for traffic, road conditions, speed limits, or stops.
+Always use time, not distance, when planning a road trip.
+Distance doesn't account for traffic, road conditions, speed limits, stops, or terrain.
 A 300-mile trip could take 4 hours on a highway or 6 hours through mountains.
-Check driving time estimates and add 15-20% buffer time for unexpected delays.
+Check driving time estimates using a reliable calculator and add 15-20% buffer time for unexpected delays.
+Plan your stops and overnight stays based on realistic driving times, not just distance milestones.

 How much time should I add for airport procedures?